epfl-ada/ada-2025-project-adastraperaspera/data_story_rewritten.md

 | Random Forest | 0.2252 | 0.1874 |
 | XGBoost | 0.4784 | 0.2577 |

-XGBoost achieves the best test R² but also the largest train–test gap, indicating overfitting consistent with higher model capacity.
-LASSO and ElasticNet show near-identical train and test R², reflecting stable but limited linear predictability.
+XGBoost achieves the best test R² but also the largest train–test gap, indicating overfitting.
+This is consistent with a higher model capacity.
+Meanwhile, LASSO and ElasticNet show near-identical train and test R².
+This can also be explained by lower model complexity when compared to tree-based models.

-Residual diagnostics for XGBoost show clear heteroscedasticity: near plaques the model tends to over-predict, while far from plaques it increasingly under-predicts.
+Residual plot for XGBoost shows heteroscedasticity.
+In the viscinity of plaques the model over-predicts, while far from plaques it tends to under-predict.

 <p align="center">
   <img src="src/data/figures/residuals_diagnostics.png" width="480">
   <br><em>*Figure 20.
-Residual diagnostics for the XGBoost distance model, highlighting heteroscedasticity and systematic bias across the true-distance range.*</em>
+Residual diagnostics for the XGBoost.*</em>
 </p>

-The target distribution is also highly concentrated in the 0–100 µm range, meaning models are effectively trained on a narrow band of distances.
+The prediction distribution is highly concentrated in the 0–100 µm range.
+This implies that XGBoost only learned to model a narrow band of distances.

 <p align="center">
   <img src="src/data/figures/true_vs_predicted.png" width="480">
   <br><em>*Figure 21.
-True vs predicted plaque distance and related distributional diagnostics, illustrating concentration of mass at short distances and systematic residual structure.*</em>
+True vs predicted plaque distance distribution.*</em>
 </p>

-We further categorize residuals:
+Looking at XGBoost residuals, we can identify 3 main types:
 - **25.51%**: highly negative residuals (< −17.2 µm), mostly close to plaques (within 49 µm)
 - **28.15%**: highly positive residuals (> 10.6 µm), mostly far from plaques (beyond 87 µm)
 - **20.94%**: moderate residuals (−17.2 to 10.6 µm), mostly mid-range (49–87 µm)

-Spatially mapping residuals reveals non-uniform error patterns aligned with plaque centroids (red stars), implying missing covariates and/or anatomical confounding.
+Overlaying residuals on top of the brain image reveals a strong association with plaque centroids (red stars).
+This is once again due to the narrow range of predictions: XGBoost tends to be dominated by the average distance to plaque, meaning that it cannot model the full range of cell-to-plaque distance.

 <p align="center">
   <img src="src/data/figures/residuals_vs_distance.png" width="480">
   <br><em>*Figure 22.
-Spatial error maps showing structured residual patterns aligned with plaque locations, indicating that gene-only models miss important spatial/anatomical factors.*</em>
+Spatial error map shows alignment with plaque locations.*</em>
 </p>

-Cluster-specific errors reinforce this: mean absolute residuals are largest for ventricular-associated cluster 15 (GnRH1-expressing glutamatergic neurons), plausibly because these cells occupy regions far from plaques and the model under-utilizes the full distance range.
+Let us now explore cluster-specific errors.
+Mean absolute residuals are largest for ventricular-associated cluster 15 (GnRH1-expressing glutamatergic neurons).
+This is because these cells occupy regions far from plaques and the model doesn't work in this extreme distance range.

 | Cluster (Leiden) | Inferred cell type | n | Mean absolute residual (µm) |
 |---:|---|---:|---:|
 | 15 | Hypothalamic GnRH1-expressing glutamatergic neurons | 917 | 32.2295 |
 | 18 | Pons glutamatergic neurons | 499 | 17.8746 |

-Top predictive genes are relatively consistent across modeling classes.
-Notably, **Gfap** and **Spag16** appear in the top 5 across all models, and three of four models rank **Gfap** as the single most important predictor-reinforcing earlier evidence that Gfap peaks near plaques and decays with distance.
-Other highly ranked genes include **Lyz2** (immune/glial association) and **Igf2**, which shows an opposite trend (peaking around ~270 µm and declining toward plaques).
+Top predictive genes are mostly consistent across models.
+Notably, **Gfap** and **Spag16** appear in the top 5 genes across all models, and three of four models rank **Gfap** as the single most important predictor.
+This reinforces our earlier findings that Gfap peaks near plaques and quickly decays with distance.
+Other highly ranked genes include **Lyz2** (with association to immune and glial cells) and **Igf2**, which shows an opposite plaque-distal enrichment.
+Namely, it peakes around ~270 µm and declinines toward plaques.

 | Rank | ElasticNet | LASSO | Random Forest | XGBoost |
 |---:|---|---|---|---|